How to spot a scam

 Border fees scam

 Scammers may claim the puppy is detained at the border.
-They need clearance money urgently.
+They need clearance money.
 Ignore it.

 Lies about registration

 Ask if the puppy is registered.
 If they say, "Yes," ask WITH WHO is it registered?
-If it's registered with AKC (American Kennel Club) bear in mind that the puppy would have to be 12 weeks old to be able to fly from USA.
-What about quarantine?
-This website recommends KUSA as a reputable dog registry.
-KUSA is the Kennel Union of Southern Africa.
-It is internationally recognised.
+If it's registered with ABYZ, look up those initials.
+What do they stand for?
 If you think it's a scam, insist on seeing the parents' registration certificates.
-If they try to brush aside your request for a copy of the papers before you pay, it is most certainly a scam.
+If they brush aside your request, it is most certainly a scam.
 Give them one day to send you copies.
 They can wait for their money.
 The breeder's name should be on the mother's certificate.
+They may say they send the papers after people have paid.
+That's no use if it's a scam!

 If they say the puppy is NOT registered, then you shouldn't have to pay thousands of Rands for it.
 There is no proof that the dog is pure-bred.